Anthony-Constant/Advanced-Keylogger-Script/README.md

 Created an Advanced Python Keylogger script.

 <h2> HOW IT WORKS </h2>
 Created an Advanced Python Keylogger script.
-Once the script has been executed, it will automatically create a key_log.txt file on the local machine and writes anything which is typed on the keyboard (all keystrokes) to the file created.
+Once the script has been executed, it will automatically create a key_log.txt file on the local machine and writes anything which is typed on the keyboard (all keystrokes) to the file created.<br>

 Every 10 seconds, the script automatically sends the key_log.txt file to a specified email address using SMTP.